 Want more yoga and exercise?
 Become a woods warrior, try this lower body workout, then end the day with bedtime stretches that relieve lower back pain.
 Check out my 200hour yoga teacher training experience and read about the school I attended here.

 PEOPLE!
 I’m officially a yoga teacher.
 What does that mean?
 Well, last night I registered and paid my dues with the Yoga Alliance.
-The Yoga Alliance is the largest nonprofit association representing the yoga community.
-Basically registering with the Yoga Alliance gives you credibility because they review your certificate of completion of course work and all that other good stuff.
+The Yoga Alliance is the largest nonprofit association representing the yoga teaching community.
+Basically registering with the Yoga Alliance gives one credibility because they review the certificate of completion from your yoga teacher training course work and all that other good stuff.
 It’s a seal of approval and something to make you sound super official when you prance into a studio looking for a job.
 I haven’t started that part of the process yet, even though if you recall, one of my New Years resolutions was to teach a class by the end of January.
 Lay off, I have one more week!

 Should I pursue a yoga teacher training?

 With that mini hurdle (shelling out $105.00 for a figurative stamp of approval) out of the way, I’m feeling pretty official over here and I wanted to share my experience beginning to end with you just in case you’re contemplating a 200 hour course.
 First you have to ask yourself all those hard questions like, “Am I willing to put my body through mild forms of torture for 28 days?”
 “Am I that into yoga?”
 “Do I plan on teaching?”
 “Do I value my self practice enough to pay upwards of $2,000-$4,000 to improve it?”
 All these extremely valid questions that honestly, I did not ask myself until after I put down the $200 deposit with my school.
 I just went for it and then my mind threw all these questions at me immediately after I confirmed my payment method.
 That’s how I handle life altering decisions, you too?
 Continue reading